bezokurepo/Culture-Charter/README.md

 # Culture-Charter
-bezoku recognises and respects the sovereignty principles stipulated in the "Convention on the Protection and Promotion of the Diversity of Cultural Expressions" adopted by the General Conference of the United Nations Educational, Scientific and Cultural Organization in October 2005, as they relate to language technology data and models.
+bezoku recognises and respects the sovereignty principles in the "Convention on the Protection and Promotion of the Diversity of Cultural Expressions" adopted by the General Conference of the United Nations Educational, Scientific and Cultural Organization in October 2005, as they relate to language technology data and models.

 Specifically, taken from the Convention's preamble,